 Atlanta Burn Injury Attorney

-Burns of all types are serious injuries, which is why a compassionate Atlanta burn injury attorney at Dixon Davis, LLC is here to help in the event you or a loved one suffers a burn injury from an accident caused by another’s negligence.
+Burns of all types are serious injuries, which is why a talented Atlanta burn injury attorney at The Dixon Firm, P.C. is here to help in the event you or a loved one suffers a burn injury from an accident caused by another’s negligence.
 Whether they’re caused by exposure to fire, chemicals, or intense sources of heat, burns can cause extensive damage to the skin’s inner and outer layers.
 Damage from severe burns can go even deeper, affecting muscle and bone beneath the skin.
 There are any number of ways a person can suffer injury from burns, from car crashes to workplace injuries and accidents around the home.
 Burns often leave permanent scars, and the most severe types of burns can cause serious medical problems or death.

 Causes of Burn Injuries